Your Rights and Responsibilities

 - Buy only WIC foods with WIC checks.

-- Let the WIC staff know if my address or income changes, if I am going to move away, or if I no longer have custody of the client.
+- Let the WIC staff know if my address, telephone number or income changes, if I am going to move away, or if I no longer have custody of the client.

 I UNDERSTAND THAT: